zxphyrx/highway/app/views/overview/faq.md

 - The BOM price is unreasonable for project complexity
 - The journal doesn't adequately explain project creation process
 - Project descriptions/journals were AI generated

+This isn't a competition - we'll fund as many projects as people make.
+Help your peers, get help from your peers, so that everyone gets approved projects!

 If you're unsure about something, ask in #highway!